openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 <!--
 *   The TextLine class, included in the openfl.text.engine package, is the display object used to display lines of text composed by the Flash Text Engine and the Text Layout Framework.
 For more information, see

-    “Using the Flash
+    "Using the Flash

-    Text Engine” on page 397
+    Text Engine" on page 397

     and

-    “Using the Text Layout Framework” on page 426
+    "Using the Text Layout Framework" on page 426

     .
 -->